Plato: Unwritten doctrines

+Plato's unwritten doctrines are, according to some ancient sources, the most fundamental metaphysical teaching of Plato, which he disclosed only orally, and some say only to his most trusted fellows, and which he may have kept secret from the public, although some scholars doubt these claims.
+It is, however, said that Plato once disclosed this knowledge to the public in his lecture On the Good (Περὶ τἀγαθοῦ), in which the Good (τὸ ἀγαθόν) is identified with the One (the Unity, τὸ ἕν), the fundamental ontological principle.
+The most important aspect of this interpretation of Plato's metaphysics is the continuity between his teaching and the Neoplatonic interpretation of Plotinus.
+All the sources related to the ἄγραφα δόγματα have been collected by Konrad Gaiser and published as Testimonia Platonica.

 Works

 Themes

 Plato never presents himself as a participant in any of the dialogues, and with the exception of the Apology, there is no suggestion that he heard any of the dialogues firsthand.
 Some dialogues have no narrator but have a pure "dramatic" form, some dialogues are narrated by Socrates himself, who speaks in the first person.
 The Symposium is narrated by Apollodorus, a Socratic disciple, apparently to Glaucon.
 Apollodorus assures his listener that he is recounting the story, which took place when he himself was an infant, not from his own memory, but as remembered by Aristodemus, who told him the story years ago.
-The Theaetetus is also a peculiar case: a dialogue in dramatic form embedded within another dialogue in dramatic form.
-Some scholars take this as an indication that Plato had by this date wearied of the narrated form.
-In most of the dialogues, the primary speaker is Socrates, who employs a method of questioning which proceeds by a dialogue form called dialectic.
-The role of dialectic in Plato's thought is contested but there are two main interpretations: a type of reasoning and a method of intuition.
-Simon Blackburn adopts the first, saying that Plato's dialectic is "the process of eliciting the truth by means of questions aimed at opening out what is already implicitly known, or at exposing the contradictions and muddles of an opponent's position."
-Karl Popper, on the other hand, claims that dialectic is the art of intuition for "visualising the divine originals, the Forms or Ideas, of unveiling the Great Mystery behind the common man's everyday world of appearances."
+In most of the dialogues, the primary speaker is Socrates, who employs a method of questioning which proceeds by a dialogue form.

 Textual sources and history

 During the early Renaissance, the Greek language and, along with it, Plato's texts were reintroduced to Western Europe by Byzantine scholars.
-Some 250 known manuscripts of Plato survive.
-In September or October 1484 Filippo Valori and Francesco Berlinghieri printed 1025 copies of Ficino's translation, using the printing press at the Dominican convent S.Jacopo di Ripoli.
+Some 250 known Byzantine manuscripts of Plato survive.
+In September or October 1484 Filippo Valori and Francesco Berlinghieri printed 1025 copies of Ficino's translation.
 The 1578 edition of Plato's complete works published by Henricus Stephanus (Henri Estienne) in Geneva also included parallel Latin translation and running commentary by Joannes Serranus (Jean de Serres).
 It was this edition which established standard Stephanus pagination, still in use today.
 The text of Plato as received today apparently represents the complete written philosophical work of Plato, based on the first century AD arrangement of Thrasyllus of Mendes.
-The modern standard complete English edition is the 1997 Hackett Plato, Complete Works, edited by John M. Cooper.
+Since the beginning of the 20th century, many papyri from the Hellenistic period through the third century AD containing text from Plato's dialogues have also been recovered from Egypt, which provide important early witnesses to the text.
+The modern standard complete English edition is the 1997 Hackett Plato: Complete Works, edited by John M. Cooper.

 Authenticity

-Thirty-five dialogues and thirteen letters (the Epistles) have traditionally been ascribed to Plato, though modern scholarship doubts the authenticity of at least some of these.
-Jowett mentions in his Appendix to Menexenus, that works which bore the character of a writer were attributed to that writer even when the actual author was unknown.